cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 ## 1. Introduction

-There exists yet no convenient way to configure a slurm cluster for raspbery PIs without little effort.
-Our work integrates two efforts that will in combination the instalation of a slurm cluster on Raspberry PIs easy.
+There exists yet no convenient way to configure a SLURM cluster for Raspberry Pis without little effort.
+Our work integrates two efforts that will, in combination, make the installation of a SLURM cluster on Raspberry Pis easy.

-The first effort is the ceration of a network of PI nodes that are integrated in a network and in which each node can communicate with each other.
+The first effort is the creation of a cluster of Pi nodes that are integrated in a network and in which each node can communicate with each other.

 The second effort is to use our newly developed script to deploy a SLURM cluster in the nodes with little effort.
-We have chosen SLURM as it is a popular , an open-source job scheduler and workload manager.
-It is common on many academic supercompters.
-Hence our PI cluster can also be used as a onramp to more complex hardware.
+We have chosen SLURM as it is a popular, open-source job scheduler and workload manager.
+It is common on many academic supercomputers.
+Hence, our Pi cluster can also be used as an on-ramp to more complex hardware.

-The script is meant to automate an arduous process of logging in and switching back and forth from manager to worker, with many commands along the way and benefits from inspiration we took from work conducted by others [^mills]
+The script is meant to automate an arduous process of logging in and switching back and forth from manager to worker, with many commands along the way and benefits from inspiration we took from work conducted by others.[^mills]

-As we use our raspberry pi cluster burning tool, we can assume that the user has access and can log in to all nodes.
-We also assume that we have one PI that is the manager.
-To replicate a common nameing scheme we will have the manager node have a NAME, while all workers have a number appended to the NAME.
-For our tutorial we are chosen the hostname `red` for the manager.
-Thus the workers are named by an incremental naming schema, such as `red01`, `red02`, `red03`, `red04`, and so on.
-In case you have hudrest of Pis you can adjust the maing scheeme accordingly with more leading zeros in the number.
+As we use our Raspberry Pi cluster burning tool, we can assume that the user has access and can log in to all nodes.
+We also assume that we have one Pi that is the manager.
+To replicate a common naming scheme we will have the manager node have a NAME, while all workers have a number appended to the NAME.
+For our tutorial we have chosen the hostname `red` for the manager.
+Thus, the workers are named by an incremental naming schema, such as `red01`, `red02`, `red03`, `red04`, and so on.
+In case you have hundreds of Pis you can adjust the naming scheme accordingly with more leading zeros in the number.

 Currently, the script only works with Raspberry
 Pi OS version `10`, codename Buster.

-We utilize SSH to issue commands the PI workers and leverage libraries that are developed as part of cloudmesh to issue them on multiple Pis.
+We utilize SSH to issue commands to the Pi workers and leverage libraries that are developed as part of cloudmesh to issue them on multiple Pis.

 In particular, the script does the following: